 For more information about the health and community services available in your community, please visit the Department of Health and Community Services or contact your local regional health authority:

-A number of programs and initiatives that promote healthy pregnancy, infancy, and birth, improve parenting and family supports, and strengthen early childhood development are available within the Department of Seniors, Wellness and Social Development.
+A number of programs and initiatives that promote healthy pregnancy, infancy, and birth, improve parenting and family supports, and strengthen early childhood development are available within the Department of Children, Seniors and Social Development.
 Information about specific program areas can be found at:

 There are 96 public libraries located throughout Newfoundland and Labrador and most offer preschool programs.
 They also have an excellent collection of children's books, videos and magazines.
 Some local libraries offer story time for young children and families.
 For more information on the programs, materials and hours of operation, visit the public libraries website or call the nearest library at the number listed under libraries in the Yellow Pages.